brianhouse/sound_art/readings/dunaway_feldman.md

 ### Dunaway (2020)

+Maggi Payne, Connie Beckley, and Julia Heyward featured in 1979 by Barbara London at MoMA

 Laurie Anderson’s Handphone Table (1978)

 affordability of technology as a vehicle that allowed women to circumvent the system.